-Please see our NAfME Collegiate page for information about meetings and events for our student organization.
-We have a terrific lineup of guests for the 2017-2018 academic year - please come to learn and grow with us!
+Please see our NAfME Collegiate page for information about meetings and events.
+We have a terrific lineup of guests for the 2020-2021 academic year - please come to learn and grow with us!

 At the University of Wisconsin-River Falls, teacher education is a primary focus of the Music Department.
 The courses included within our Music Education degree plans are purposefully designed to ensure that students develop the professional skills and personal attributes needed to be outstanding elementary, middle-school, and high-school music educators, as well as top-notch musicians.

 Music Education faculty at UWRF celebrate the achievements that occur every day in music programs around the world.
 We recognize that these accomplishments have been made possible by the outstanding work of music educators who have laid the groundwork for each of us today.
 We are honored to have the opportunity to help our future educators build upon these rich traditions in Music Education, so that the children of tomorrow are afforded life-changing musical experiences that parallel what we experienced in our own lives.

 At the same time, we continually seek better ways to help our future educators meet the needs of students through the art of music, as we recognize that the world is ever-changing.
 Driven by the relentless pursuit of excellence, we question, we re-examine, and we explore new strategies for teaching and learning in an effort to ensure that our current Music Education students are well-equipped to meet the needs of their future students for decades to come.

 The future of Music Education is bright.
 We look forward to the adventures ahead, including opportunities to collaborate with K-12 music educators, explore research trajectories that inform teaching and learning, and continually revise our curriculum to better meet the needs of our students.

 College of Education